How to follow up after an interview (and do you even need to?)

 Dear [Primary Interviewer’s Name],

-I appreciate the time spent with you discussing [Company] and the _________ position.
-It was a pleasure meeting with you, _________ and _________.
-I feel my qualifications and skills in _________ , _________ and _________ reflect those necessary to be successful at [Company].
+Based on our conversation, I feel my qualifications and skills in _________ , _________ and _________ reflect those necessary to be successful at [Company].

 I feel an even greater excitement level about the opportunity because it will allow me to attain my goals of __________ and _________.

 I look forward to our next meeting to discuss this in greater detail.
+I am truly excited for the opportunity of working with your team.

 Sincerely,